LSSTDESC/SSim_DC1/README.md

 # SSim_DC1_Roadmap
 Configuration, production and validation specifications for the DC1 Data Set.

-This repository holds LaTex files to docuement the DC1 production strategy and techniques.
+This repository holds LaTex files to document the DC1 production strategy and techniques.
 It will likely eventually become a technical note.
 If you are working on the DC1 production please feel free to work on the document and add yourself to the author list.